samcrowley35/fetch-backend-engineering-challenge/README.md

 - Also as outlined in the challenge description, data for these receipts does not need to persist, so if you use an old id, this program won't work

+- Additionally, I didn't use the api file, but this program should meet all of the requirements of the challenge

-I appreciate you all taking the time to evaluate my solution, if I messed something up you can reach out to me at samcrowley35@gmail.com
+I appreciate you all taking the time to evaluate my solution, if I messed something up you can reach out to me at samcrowley35@gmail.com.

+Thanks again for taking the time to review my work and I hope to hear from you all soon.